 In response to low blood sugar, the adrenals release adrenaline that causes the liver to release glycogen (stored glucose) and restore your blood sugar levels temporarily.
 Excess adrenaline causes discomfort and irritability.
 This cycle continues until nervous exhaustion becomes the norm.

 Over time, the adrenals become less able to produce adrenaline and the body becomes more resistant to insulin.
-Blood pressure fluctuates abnormally, metabolism slows, and cravings for alcohol and/or sugar become endless.
+Blood pressure fluctuates abnormally, metabolism slows, and cravings for booze and/or sugar become endless.

-An alcoholic who is hypoglycemic relies on alcohol not just to normalize brain chemistry, but to temporarily increase blood sugar and feel okay.
-A drink grants relief until blood sugar levels inevitably fall, at which point the alcoholic experiences a screaming full-body urge for more alcohol.
+An alcoholic who is hypoglycemic relies on drinking not just to normalize brain chemistry, but to temporarily increase blood sugar and feel okay.
+A drink grants relief until blood sugar levels inevitably fall, at which point the alcoholic experiences a screaming full-body urge for more liquor.

 Research Studies

-Over the past few decades, science has begun to shed light on why alcoholism and hypoglycemia co-occur:
+Over the past few decades, science has begun to shed light on why these co-occur:

-- Chronic alcohol consumption inhibits liver enzymes required to maintain stable blood sugar levels, exacerbating hypoglycemia (source)
+- Chronic drinking inhibits liver enzymes required to maintain stable blood sugar levels, exacerbating hypoglycemia (source)

-- Alcohol significantly redistributes blood flow to the insulin-producing portion of the pancreas (source)
+- Drinking significantly redistributes blood flow to the insulin-producing portion of the pancreas (source)

 - At Health Recovery Center in Minneapolis, 88% of alcoholic patients were found to be hypoglycemic (source)